 Won Tae ChoiAssistant Professor

-The Choi lab research is aimed at rational design and engineering of next-generation electrochemical systems for human convenience and energy applications.
-We seek to address key questions related to electrochemical systems by leveraging electrochemistry, materials chemistry, and device engineering.
-Our interests include (1) synthesis of new materials for electrochemical devices, (2) combining electroanalytical chemistry (i.e. scanning electrochemical microscopy), in-situ/operando spectroscopy, and synchrotron characterizations to understand thermodynamics and kinetics of charge transfer processes (electron, ions, redox species and/or charge carriers), (3) perturbating chemistry and physics of materials to develop structure-property relationships, and (4) developing architectures for efficient energy storage and conversion devices (e.g. battery, supercapacitors, electrolysis, and solar fuel production) and next generation electronics (e.g. sensors, electronic ion pumps, and neuromorphic computing).
+My research group focuses on rational design and engineering of next generation electrochemical systems for human convenience, energy, environment, and sustainability.
+We seek to address key questions related to the electrochemical systems by leveraging electrochemistry, materials chemistry, and device engineering.
+Our interests include (1) synthesis of new materials for electrochemical devices, (2) combining electroanalytical chemistry (i.e. scanning electrochemical microscopy), in-situ/operando spectroscopy, and synchrotron characterizations to understand dynamics and kinetics of charge transfer processes (electron, ions, redox species and/or charge carriers), (3) perturbating chemistry and physics of materials to develop structure-property relationships, and (4) developing architectures for efficient energy storage and conversion devices (e.g. battery, supercapacitors, electrolysis, and solar fuel production) and next generation electronics (e.g. sensors, electronic ion pumps, and neuromorphic computing).

 Ph.D., 2017, Chemical and Biomolecular Engineering, Georgia Institute of Technology